 - We are committed to comply with the Principles of Good Fundraising.

 - To view renumeration packages of senior staff click here

-There are currently six Board Directors, each with expertise in a variety of fields of profession.
+There are currently five Board Directors, each with expertise in a variety of fields of profession.
 Board members serve a term of 5 years and are replaced on rotation.
 Our Current Board members are: